Haploesthes

 Haploesthes is a North American genus of flowering plants in the family Asteraceae.
 It grows in Mexico and in the southwestern United States.
 They are perennial herbs or subshrubs with yellow flower heads.

-The name is sometimes spelled Haploësthes, with two dots over the first e to indicate that the o and the e are to be pronounced in separate syllables.
+The name is sometimes spelled Haploësthes, with a diaeresis over the first e to indicate that the o and the e are to be pronounced in separate syllables.
 This is optional; either spelling is equally acceptable.